Divs-B/mars_rover_kata/README.md

 ## Assumptions

-Plateau is rectangular grid and rovers will move their cameras based on 'L' and 'R' and move position based on 'M'.
+Plateau is rectangular grid on which Rovers will rotate left if they receive the input 'L', rotate right if they receive the input 'R' and move forward if they receive the input 'M'".

 Based on this, We pass input in unit test cases as an object of arrays in order of:
    * In start, first array is plateau dimension.